ptrtoj/Dotfiles/README.md

 Integrated `Jeamcs` repository to here.

+There are two `init.el` file.
+One is `modular-init.el` which will use modules under the `lisp` directory.
+Another one is combined `init` file.
+(Modular one is not updated from 24/07/05)

 ### system dependency

-on MacOS, you can install GUI version emacs with `brew install --cask emacs`.
+- on MacOS, you can install GUI version emacs with `brew install --cask emacs`.

 ```bash
 ln -sv /git/repo/location/.emacs.d ~/.emacs.d